-Interns receive an honorarium of $150 per week to help cover incidental expenses.
-Interns who complete their full term with above-average job performance will receive a written reference.
+Full-time interns receive an honorarium of $200 per week to help cover incidental expenses.
+Honoraria for part-time interns are pro-rated.
 There is a limited number of shared accommodations available for out-of-town applicants.

-Ideal interns are mature, hardworking, reliable and conscientious individuals who will commit to their full term and work long hours.
-Work is often fast-paced, repetitive and requires working outdoors in all kinds of weather.
-Interns should be able to perform physically demanding tasks, such as heavy lifting.
-Most applicants are involved in biology, wildlife, environmental or veterinary-related studies, but we will consider all applicants who demonstrate an enthusiastic, hardworking attitude and who will become an integral member of our rehabilitation team.
+Most applicants are involved in biology, wildlife, environmental or veterinary-related studies, but we will consider all applicants who demonstrate an enthusiastic, hardworking attitude and who will become an integral member of our team.

 To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email to firstname.lastname@example.org.
 Preference will be given to applicants who apply for a term greater than three months.

 * Rabies Vaccine Information